Infinite-dimensional port-Hamiltonian systems with a stationary interface: Exponential Stability

-\begin{proof} This follows immediately from the energy estimates in Lemma \ref{Lemma Auxiliary Lemma for Exponential Stability} and from Theorem 9.1.3 in \cite{Jacob2012}. \end{proof} Lastly, we want to present another sufficient condition for the exponential stability of the port-Hamiltonian system \eqref{Simplified PH-System}.
+\end{proof} Compared with \cite[Theorem 5.1]{Augner2020} the second statement of the previous theorem is a slight improvement, as in the case $r>0$ only a condition on one of the boundary points is required.
+Lastly, we want to present another sufficient condition for the exponential stability of the port-Hamiltonian system \eqref{Simplified PH-System}.
 To prove the following theorem, one follows the exposition of Lemma 9.1.4 in \cite{Jacob2012} and exploits the passivity relation at the interface, as elaborated in \cite[Theorem 5.19]{Kilian2022}.
 The proof relies on the fact that the estimate (9.25) in \cite{Jacob2012} has been shown with respect to the evaluation at both spatial boundaries. \begin{theorem} Let the assumptions \ref{MatrixQ0Assumption1}-\ref{ContractionAssumption} hold.
 If the matrix $W_B$ satisfies $W_B \Sigma_4 W_B^{\top} > 0$, then $A_{\mathcal{Q}_0}$ generates an exponentially stable $C_0$-semigroup. \end{theorem}

 In this section, we have shown that if we impose certain boundary conditions, then we can ensure that the contraction semigroup $(T(t))_{t \geq 0}$ generated by the port-Hamiltonian operator $A_{\mathcal{Q}_0}$ is of type $C_0(1, -\alpha)$ for some $\alpha > 0$, i.e.,